vladislav-chunikhin/word-of-wisdom/README.md

 project's goals.
 Choosing Hashcash implies the use of a CPU-dependent puzzle in our project.
 This is suitable for protection against DDoS attacks, as it requires significant computational effort from a potential attacker to send a large number of requests to the server.

+## Problems and possible solutions

+- TCP connection keep alive while waiting for solution from clients.
+It can be the reason of server stop.

+Solution: Close current tcp connection to free server resources, GRPC protocol can be used

+- Connection multi opening with one challenge in case of closing connection

+Solution: Store session of each client, delete challenge after usage

 ## Getting started